 Why?
 Because that particular body part is already affected by either physical stress, chemical stress, or emotional stress.
 Then–if prodded with a subtle stress–it could exhibit a subtle stress response.
 Does this occur anywhere else in nature?
 Here the answer is yes.

 Real Life Examples

-Likewise, in our testing model, consistent patterns emerge when we collect data regarding the variable single substance of clinical interest that was placed on, or immediately adjacent to (touching) the subject's body.
+Likewise, in our kinesiology science model, consistent patterns emerge when we collect data regarding the variable single substance of clinical interest that was on, or immediately adjacent to (touching) the subject’s body.
 The idea to use these items of clinical interest arose from knowing their properties and correlating these properties with the regional anatomy and physiology of the original point that elicited a failed motor ability test (a stressed pattern of movement).

 We find that placing an edible item on the subject that restores motor ability (a positive change) is a possible solution to the subject’s problem.
 In support of this hypothesis, the subjects who consume that item of clinical interest on a regular basis, show one form of improvement or another regarding their pre-disease condition at the time of testing.
 In other words, the consistent findings show that there were certain items of interest that have an association with improvement in the health of the subject.